Gilgamesh — the bina version of one of the oldest stories in history.

-This episode, we travel to ancient Mesopotamia to hear a story about the demigod Gilgamesh, his friend Enkidu and their battle with Humbaba.
+For today's bina adventure, we travel to ancient Mesopotamia to hear a story about the demigod Gilgamesh, his friend Enkidu and their battle with the terrible Humbaba.

 The main character of many legends from Mesopotamia.
 He was likely an ancient king of the historical city Uruk in Sumer.
 The 'Epic of Gilgamesh' is one of the oldest known surviving pieces of written literature in the world.
 The most complete collection we have today of these stories is on twelve clay tablets from the 7th-century bc.
 Tales tell that he was the son of the goddess Ninsun and the warrior king Lugalbanda.
 He was a demigod; gigantic, robust and loved to show off his strength.

 Image adapted from: Clossal Statue of hero, Gilgamesh:

 A the historical region situated between the rivers Tigris and Euphrates.
 It was roughly in today's Iraq and Kuwait, with the eastern parts of Syria and southeastern Turkey.
 This region shared myths and had four nations; Sumer, Akkad, Assur and Babylon.
 The earliest language written in Mesopotamia was Sumerian.
 Akkadian came to be the dominant spoken languages during Babylonian times.

 Hey kiddos, today I am going to tell you a story about Gilgamesh in the bina version.